Rosevear/MLDemo/ReadMe.md

-This repos is a simple example of a basic ML experiment.
+This reps is a simple example of a basic ML experiment.
-The original source code was taken from https://machinelearningmastery.com/binary-classification-tutorial-with-the-keras-deep-learning-library/, Jason Brownlee, on Friday July 26, 2019, and modified for its present purposes.
+The original source code was taken from https://machinelearningmastery.com/binary-classification-tutorial-with-the-keras-deep-learning-library/, by Jason Brownlee, on Friday July 26, 2019, and modified for its present purposes.

 #########Setting up an ML development environment with Anaconda